EBRZ124/TIC-TAC-CPP/README.md

 # Files

+tic-tac-toe.cpp - main file from which the program can be built and ran with a graphical interface

+buttons.hpp - object for buttons

+buttons.cpp - button logic and functions

+|Graphics - folder with visual elements for the GUI

 |Scrap - folder with the primitive version of the game

 |

 |main.cpp - primitive version which has the logic and algorithms and can be used seperately to play the game, but with no GUI

-tic-tac-toe.cpp - main file from which the program can be built and ran with a graphical interface

-buttons.hpp - object for buttons

-buttons.cpp - button logic and functions

-Graphics - folder with visual elements for the GUI